cisco-open/DeepVision/README.md

     docker-compose up --build
 ```

 ## For grafana dashboard and Webserver

-Make sure ports: 5002, 3000, 6379 and 6380 are forwarded.

 To see grafana dashboards to go
 `localhost:3000`